 Frequently Asked Questions

 TLC Home Inspections, PLLC provides the information buyers and sellers of property need to make intelligent choices.
 Hammer out a deal with the confidence that you are making a wise financial decision.
-We serve the Austin area, including Georgetown, Round Rock, and Marble Falls.
+We serve the Austin area, including Georgetown, Round Rock, San Antonio, and Marble Falls.

 A home inspection is an objective visual examination of the physical structure and systems of a house, from the roof to the foundation.
 It is representative of the house at the time of inspection.